WisGateOS 2 Extensions User Manual

 AWS IoT

-Before configuring the Field Test Data Processor extension, ensure that your Field Tester Plus device has been properly registered with AWS IoT Core for LoRaWAN and has successfully joined the LoRaWAN network.
+- The Field Tester Plus device has been properly registered in AWS IoT Core for LoRaWAN.

 - To access the Field Test Data Processor extension, click Launch.